 The SPIKES communication framework

-The SPIKES Protocol was developed to assist healthcare professionals with breaking bad news.
-Effective communication when dealing with bad news can enhance the understanding of prognosis and treatment options, and the person’s adjustment to their situation.[2]
-THE SPIKES steps can complement the PREPARED framework by assisting with the four most important objectives of breaking bad news:
+The SPIKES framework is another tool that can assist healthcare professionals with breaking bad news.[2]
+SPIKES can complement the PREPARED framework by assisting with the four most important objectives of breaking bad news:

 - Gathering information